Mhuzvar/RadioPBS/README.md

 ~ # mount /dev/nvme1n1p1 /target/boot/efi
 ~ # nano /taget/etc/fstab
 ```
+[^zstd]: Setting compress=zstd as currently written defaults to 3.
+This results in relatively high CPU usage which may be improved with marginal hit to compression ratio by setting `compress=zstd:1` for NVMe drives (our case) or `compress=zstd:2` for SATA SSD drives. **The setting needs to match in `fstab`!**

 You should see the content of `fstab` file now.
 It should look something like:
 ```